-For a deployment of from one to three racks of 10G servers, Dell EMC recommends the Dell Networking S4048-ON as the aggregation switch.
-It is both 10GbE and 40GbE-capable.
+For a deployment of from one to three racks of 10G servers, Dell recommends the Dell Networking S6010-ON as the aggregation switch.
+This multi-rate switch is 10GbE and 40GbE capable.

-The 40GbE interfaces on the S4048-ON can be converted into four 10GbE interfaces, thereby converting this switch into 64 10GbE-capable ports.
-ToR switches connect to aggregate switches via uplinks of 10GbE interfaces from the ToR Dell Networking S4048-ON to the Dell Networking S3048-ON.
+The 40GbE interfaces on the S6010-ON can be converted into four 10GbE interfaces.
+ToR switches connect to aggregate switches via uplinks of 40GbE interfaces from the ToR Dell Networking S4048T to the Dell Networking S6010-ON.

-Dell EMC's recommended architecture uses Virtual Link Trunking (VLT) between the two Dell Networking S4048-ON switches in each rack, and then aggregation to a core switch.
+Dell's recommended architecture uses Virtual Link Trunking (VLT) between the two Dell Networking S6010-ON switches in each rack, and then aggregation to a core switch.
 This enables a multi-chassis LAG from the ToR switches in each rack.
 The stacks in each rack can divide their links between this pair of switches to achieve powerful active-active forwarding, while using full bandwidth capability, with no requirement for spanning tree.
 Using 40GbE Ethernet switches, like the Dell Networking Z9100, in aggregation can achieve a scale of up to hundreds of 1G deployed nodes.

-For the 10G server deployment, Dell EMC's recommendation depends upon:
+For the 10G server deployment, Dell's recommendation depends upon: